dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“Imagination is a gift given to us from God and each one of us use it differently.” - Brian Jacques
+“Some stories have to be written because no one would believe the absurdity of it all.” - Shannon L. Alder
 </i>
 </blockquote>